This article was originally published on 28th February 2019 and has been updated for accuracy and comprehensiveness.

 Residensi Wilayah (RUMAWIP) is one of the initiatives by the government to help Malaysians to own their first property.

 RUMAWIP which is also sometimes referred to as “ruma wip” is the affordable housing programme by the government to help lower and middle-income groups to be a first-time homebuyer.
 This programme focuses on all Federal Territories – Kuala Lumpur, Putrajaya, and Labuan.
 As much as 26 projects in KL are open for application by eligible Malaysians while 80,000 units of RUMAWIP homes are expected to be built within the next five years.

 For many first-time home buyers, this is a golden chance for you to look and shop around for your first home sweet home.
 If you have no idea where to start or what RUMAWIP is all about, we have listed down all necessary information as your guideline.
 Here are the 9 things you should know about RUMAWIP.

 RUMAWIP applicants must be a Malaysian citizen of at least 18 years old.
 Priorities are granted for those who:

-- or live in any Federal Territories upon the application, especially those who do not own any property in the Federal Territories area.
+- Live in any Federal Territories upon the application, especially those who do not own any property in the Federal Territories area.

-On top of that, retirees are also eligible for RUMAWIP but are subject to the terms and conditions from time to time.
+On top of that, retirees are also eligible for Residensi Wilayah but are subject to the terms and conditions.

-The household gross income for individual applicants (single) must not exceed RM 10, 000 per month while married couple must have a total income of no more than RM 15, 000 per month.
-The husband or wife may apply for RUMAWIP.
+The household gross income for individual applicants (single) must not exceed RM10,000 per month while married couple must have a total income of no more than RM15,000 per month.
+The husband or wife may apply for Residensi Wilayah.
 Nonetheless, only one offer will be given to each household.

-3. How many affordable housing categories are there?
+3. How many affordable housing categories are offered by Residensi Wilayah (RUMAWIP)

 Residensi Wilayah (RUMAWIP) offers three categories of affordable housing: